This recipe will show you how to make a fresh, homemade Cioppino Recipe. This Italian seafood stew is hearty and perfect any time of year.

 All seafood should be wild caught and not farmed - especially from a foreign country.
 Otherwise, this recipe will be terrible on your palate and you'll go, "Gah~ What a terrible recipe Karen gave me!
 Peh peh.....!" and you'll hate me forever so buy wild caught seafood.
 Always.

 - ¼ Cup EVOO - extra virgin olive oil

-- 5 cloves of garlic - crushed or chopped
+- 5 cloves garlic crushed or roughly chopped

-- 1 head of celery stalks, chopped leaves and all
+- 1 head celery stalks chopped leaves and all

 - 2 Bay leaves